 In this guide, I take you on a curated tour of 27 of Italy's most beautiful and charming towns.
 I've left out Rome because, as such big city, it deserves special treatment.
 I've spilled so much ink over the eternally fascinating Eternal City, it's hard to fathom.
 So, now, I delight you with Italy's smaller charming gems.

 27 Most Beautiful Towns In Italy For Your Bucket List

 I'll start with my favorite town in Italy, Florence.
 Florence is an overwhelmingly beautiful city, the "Cradle of the Renaissance."
 With the best Medieval and Renaissance art in Europe, Florence is a veritable art lovers paradise.

-You can visit frescoed churches, majestic cathedrals, elegant palaces and piazzas, and world class museums.
+You can visit frescoed churches, the Medici palaces, majestic cathedrals, and elegant piazzas, and world class museums.
 And tread on the same flagstones as Leonardo, Dante, and Galileo.

 Florence Cathedral is the most prominent landmark in Florence.
 It was built over 172 years, beginning in 1296.
 Florence Cathedral is Gothic in style, but not in the light and elegant way you think of Paris' Notre Dame.
 It's made of brown sandstone and beautifully frosted with pink, green, and white marble.

 If you buy a combination ticket for the entire Duomo complex, you can also visit and/or climb Brunelleschi's dome, Giotto's Bell Tower, the dazzling Baptistry, and the Duomo museum.

 Spend some time lingering in the Piazza della Signoria, Florence's free outdoor sculpture gallery.
 Head inside the Palazzo Vecchio, former home of the Medici dynasty, and admire the frescos by Giorgio Vasari.